bebac/musciteer/readme.md

 > NOTE: Currently it only supports flac and spotify

+For prebuilt binaries head over to [musciteer-distro](https://github.com/bebac/musciteer-distro)

 Features
 ========

-A somewhat prioritized list of features.
+A somewhat prioritized list of features / tasks.

 - [x] Configurable through the desktop web interface.
 - [x] FLAC local files